John’s Semi-Chronological Star Trek Viewing Order

 PIC —> Star Trek - Picard (2020-)

 LOD —> Star Trek - Lower Decks (2020-)

 S31 —> Star Trek - Section 31 (2021?-)

 SNW —> Star Trek - Strange New Worlds (?-)

 April 5th, 2063:

-Star Trek essentially begins on this date, when Zefram Cochrane tests warp drive and humans meet our first aliens: the Vulcans.
+Star Trek essentially begins on this date, when Zefram Cochrane creates faster-than-light travel (“warp drive”) allowing humans to meet our first aliens: the Vulcans.
 We will eventually come back around to this event much later in the viewing order, but for now it’s just useful backstory.

 We begin our viewing order with Star Trek: Enterprise (technically just titled Enterprise for the first two seasons).
 While the earliest series chronologically, chronicling the events leading up to the formation of the United Federation of Planets, this show was actually the sixth Star Trek series made.
 We will be watching the series essentially in release order, but will be skipping some episodes in Seasons two and four to watch later in the viewing order.

 We are skipping episode 23 for now, and will be watching it later.